 Chances are, if you're shopping for a Bluetooth speaker, you've probably heard of the original UE Boom, or at least you should have.
 It's unmatched in style, offers powerful audio and battery performance – plus includes a ton of features thanks to its companion app.
-It only makes sense that the UE's follow-up wouldn't mess with what didn't need fixing.

 If you missed out on the UE Boom 2 when it first came out, we wholeheartedly recommend you get to know it now.
 Beyond what's mentioned above it's a colorful waterproof Bluetooth speaker that's nearly unrivaled in value.
-It packs in slightly better sound and introduces tap controls and waterproofing to UE's Bluetooth speaker lineup.
+It packs in slightly better sound than the original and introduces tap controls to UE's speaker lineup.

 The UE Boom didn't need a design overhaul, and thankfully, UE recognized that.
 There are slight changes, which we'll dig into along the way, but check out our review of the original UE Boom to get a good sense of its design ID and what makes it so special.

 Running across the unit that UE sent to TechRadar for review, we noticed a few welcome changes that deserve a mention.
 First off, the mesh fabric here looks less porous and feels more durable than what is wrapped around the original Boom.

 The controls of the UE Boom 2 are unchanged, and at that, still remarkably simple to use – even if you're using the speaker for the first time.
 But, if you've got a sharp eye for detail you'll notice a few cosmetic adjustments around the unit.

 For a cleaner look, UE decided to omit the Bluetooth logo from the pairing button, and the power button looks a little different.
 Even with these changes, new users shouldn't have too much trouble at all figuring things out.